Chronic Fatigue Syndrome Factsheet (for Schools)

 - worse symptoms after physical or mental effort (called post-exertional malaise)

-- worse symptoms or dizziness after standing up or sitting upright from a lying down position
+- symptoms or dizziness that get worse after standing up or sitting upright from a lying down position

 - sleep problems, such as trouble falling or staying asleep, or not having a refreshing sleep

 - miss class time and homework assignments due to CFS symptoms

 - need extra time to take tests and hand in assignments